 Refueling a gas generator is messy.
 With a solar generator, the only mess you have to worry about is whether you’ve accidentally tangled up the wire cable.
 Anyone can use them with ease, and without the need for any technical knowledge.

 Both types of generators are portable depending on their size.
 All EcoFlow solar generators are designed to be portable too.
 The difference is that EcoFlow solar generators can be far more portable.
-A good example being the River mini, small enough to fit in your backpack and to carry with one hand.
+A good example being the River 2, small enough to fit in a large backpack and light enough to carry with one hand.
 Even larger models such as DELTA Pro can be wheeled with ease.

 While both generators for the home are safe to use, it’s more likely a solar-powered battery generator is a safer option than one that uses gas.
 Think of it this way – would you bring a gas generator into your living room space, RV or tent?